solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

 I did not test this very much, but it seems that this reduces the throughput by a factor somewhere between 5 and 10.
-The memory headroom certainly does not come free, but this might be a useful option for some low-traffic thing that otherwise would not fit.
+The memory headroom certainly does not come free, but this might be a useful option for some low-traffic service that otherwise would not fit.

 # Conclusion